saliormoon/Cookbook/recipes/MonitoringWithCollectd.md

     bytesReceivedDistributionPercent_values		value:GAUGE:U:U
     bytesReceivedDistributionPercent_cuts		value:GAUGE:U:U

-#### Rolling your own
+### Rolling your own
-You may want to also monitor your own metrics from ArangoDB So here is a simple example how to use the config:
+You may want to monitor your own metrics from ArangoDB.
+Here is a simple example how to use the `config`:

     {
      "testArray":[1,2],